reenas/VR101/tools-to-build-vr-content.md

 # Types of VR

-Broadly, VR can be classified based on its type of immersion and the type of device you intend to use.
+Broadly, VR can be classified based on i) type of immersion and ii) type of device you intend to use.

+# Type of Immersion

-Based on Type of Immersion, VR can be categorized broadly as:
+Based on type of immersion, VR can be categorized broadly as:

 1. 360 Degree Media and
 2. Computer Generated 3D VR \(CG3D VR\)